nixlim/bank_tech_test/README.md

 1. Fork and clone the repo
 2. `cd` into the directory where you placed the cloned repo
 3. Run `bundle install`
-4. Fire up your favourite REPL (I prefer PRY), but IRB would do.
+4. Fire up your favourite REPL (I prefer PRY, but IRB would do).
 5. Then:
 - type `require './lib/bank.rb'` (this will load up the bank.rb file (main application file) into the REPL)
 - create new bank like so `bank = Bank.new`